 Quotes, Aphorisms, Laws, and Thoughts Слава Україні!

-Just one quote by Denis Diderot
+Three quotes by Denis Diderot

 Denis Diderot (October 5, 1713 - July 31, 1784) was a French philosopher, art critic and writer.
 He was a prominent figure during the Enlightenment and is best known for serving as chief editor of and contributor to the creation of the Encyclopédie.
 Diderot also contributed to literature, notably with 'Jacques le fataliste et son maître' (Jacques the Fatalist and his Master), which emulated Laurence Sterne in challenging conventions regarding novels and their structure and content, while also examining philosophical ideas about free will.
 Diderot is also known as the author of the dialogue, 'Le Neveu de Rameau' (Rameau's Nephew), upon which many articles and sermons about consumer desire have been based.
 His articles included many topics of the Enlightenment.

 From fanaticism to barbarism is only one step. [+]

 Pithy sentences are like sharp nails which force truth upon our memory. [+]

 The author info and picture are from Wikipedia, licensed under the GNU Free Documentation License.

 5,417,382 visitors since March 23rd, 2001

 Compiled and edited byLuis de Avendaño

 This page layout was last updated on Wednesday, March 15th, 2023 at 11:00pm CET (Europe/Madrid)